Austrian citizenship eligibility for Holocaust survivors

 Additionally, there are more regulations regarding applicants with an Israeli military background.
 The article linked above will explain the difficulty they may face in obtaining Austrian citizenship.

 Obtaining Austrian citizenship for Holocaust survivors and their descendants is easier with the help of experts in the immigration field.
-The immigration law offices of Cohen, Decker, Pex and Brosh specialize in obtaining the passports of Austria, America, Canada, Portugal, England and more.
+Our immigration law offices specialize in obtaining the passports of Austria, America, Canada, Portugal, England and more.
 We will be glad to assist you in obtaining Austrian citizenship under the new law.

 Austrian citizenship eligibility for Holocaust survivors